Imaging magnetically driven astrospheres: a forward modelling approach

 In this study, we propose a new approach to probe the astrosphere by detecting 2D maps of \lyalpha{} emission surrounding stars.
 This emission arises from resonant scattering by neutral atoms produced through charge exchange between the stellar wind and the ISM.

 We use a 3D MHD heliospheric-like astrosphere model to forward model the resulting \lyalpha{} emission maps.
-Owing to the velocity difference between the hydrogen wall and astrospheric \NH{} populations, \lyalpha{} emission originating from the hydrogen wall is strongly absorbed by the intervening ISM, whereas emission from regions closer to the star can survive.
-As a result, a distinct emission enhancement appears in the blue wing of the \lyalpha{} spectrum.
-The Doppler-shifted features and spatial distributions observed in the 2D \lyalpha{} maps provide valuable constraints on the stellar wind kinematics and enable a coarse reconstruction of the global astrospheric structure.
+Depending on the relative proper motion $\Delta V$ between the ISM along the line-of-sight and the star, the hydrogen wall and astrospheric emissions might both survive or be partially absorbed.
+Anyway, the Doppler-shifted features and spatial distributions observed in the 2D \lyalpha{} maps can provide valuable constraints on the stellar wind kinematics and enable a coarse reconstruction of the global astrospheric structure.
 In particular, such observations can constrain the standoff distance of the bow shock, thereby probing the pressure balance between the stellar wind and the ISM flow, and can further reveal the symmetry and topology of the astro-tail, offering insight into the underlying stellar magnetic field.

-We further discuss the observational feasibility of this technique with HST/STIS and propose some potential targets.
-This observational strategy could also inform future programs with next-generation facilities such as the Habitable Worlds Observatory (HWO) \citep{AA2020}.
+We further discuss the observational feasibility of this technique with {\it HST}/STIS and propose some potential targets.
+This observational strategy could also inform future programs with next-generation facilities such as the {\it Habitable Worlds Observatory} \citep{AA2020}.
 More modeling work is underway to better quantify the expected outcomes of targeted observations.
 This approach opens a new avenue for directly imaging astrospheric structures and constraining stellar wind–ISM interactions, and provides a foundation for future observational and theoretical efforts aimed at characterizing stellar winds beyond the solar system.